 The physicians formed a separate corporation from John Deere Health shortly after the Bettendorf location was started.
 Thus, in January 1997, John Deere Medical Group of the Quad Cities, P.C. was born.
 This separation also allowed the facilities to accept patients with other types of insurance coverage and we now participate with different insurance products.

 In the following years both facilities have grown and changed, yet our main mission has remained; to strive toward excellence in customer care and satisfaction.

-Currently, the Bettendorf office has 6 physicians and 2 physician assistants; Moline has 3 physicians and two Nurse Practitioners.
+Currently, the Bettendorf office has 6 physicians and 2 physician assistants; Moline has 3 physicians and 1 Nurse Practitioner.